Unable to Locate Complete Label Info

 Halo Spot’s Choice Shredded Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Halo Spot’s Choice Shredded product line includes four canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Halo Spot’s Choice Shredded product line includes four canned dog foods.

 Halo Spot’s Choice Shredded Turkey and Chickpea recipe was selected to represent the other products in the line for this review.